FAQ for Students

 Q. Can I use my own job and get Co–op credit?

 A. Yes, with approval from the Co-op instructor or your program major instructor.
 Check with them first!
+Learning should be a new process or new department to enhance your overall learning experience.

 Q. Can international students enroll in Co–op?